micans/bash-utils/README.md

 ## Miscellaneous code

-- `bubba` Bsub/wrapper LSF submission script to take some pain away.
-  It prints the constructed bsub command and submits it.
-Several options including dry run (-T).

-- `hissyfit`  Unix terminal ascii histograms and bar charts for quickly gauging numerical data and count data.
+- `hissyfit`  Unix terminal ascii histograms and bar charts for quickly gauging numerical data and count data - see screenshots below.
+No need to fire up R!
   For numerical data expected input is a stream of numbers, one per line.
   Options are min and max
-  histogram endpoints (`--min --max`, simultaneously acts as data sub-selection), height/resolution (`--height`), cumulative tallying (`--cumulative`), user-specified glyphs (`--stairs`) and the number of bins (`--bins`).
+  histogram endpoints (`--min --max`, simultaneously acts as data sub-selection), height/resolution (`--height` in lines, resolution is 8 times larger), cumulative tallying (`--cumulative`), the number of bins (`--bins`), and user-specified glyphs (`--stairs`).
   It is also possible to read input that already specifies the histogram heights (`--histin`).

-  For bar charts `hissyfit` accepts the output of `uniq -c` (that is, each line has `<count> <label>` to draw bar charts for categorical data (see fourth screenshot below), when given the `--tallyin` option.
+  For bar charts `hissyfit` accepts the output of `uniq -c` (that is, each line has `<count> <label>`) to draw bar charts for categorical data (see fourth screenshot), when given the `--tallyin` option.
   In this case the output is in the form of horizontal bars with labels in front and counts after.
   To sort by label (or otherwise), simply use unix `sort` before `uniq -c`, e.g.
   `sort | uniq -c | hissyfit`.
   To sort by count, use `sort | uniq -c | sort -n | hissyfit`.

-  Histograms and bar charts are drawn with Unicode block glyphs by default (use `--plain` to disable).
+  Histograms and bar charts are drawn with Unicode block glyphs by default.
+Use `--plain` to disable this and use `--stairs` to provide your own glyphs.

 ![regular histogram, unicode paint](https://github.com/micans/bash-utils/blob/master/img/hf.png)